Sector Rotation Model (SRM)

 • What happens to the SRM if the stock market crashes?

-The SRM is able to recognize developing periods of stock market weakness and will typically move to cash during the early stages of a crash.
-When the SRM shifts to cash, we recommend following the Asset Rotation Model with those funds until the SRM reenters the stock market.
+The Sector Rotation Model (SRM) is designed to detect early signs of market weakness and typically moves to cash before major downturns unfold.
+This proactive approach helps protect your portfolio from significant losses.
+When the SRM shifts to cash, we recommend following the Asset Rotation Model (ARM) with those funds until the SRM signals a reentry into the stock market.

-• Do the Sector Rotation Model and Asset Rotation Model work in harmony?
+• Do the Sector Rotation Model and Asset Rotation Model work together?

 • What does “SRM + ARM” refer to?

-This refers to using the Sector Rotation Model and Asset Rotation Model together.
-Specifically, it refers to the performance that would be achieved by following the SRM when it is invested in the stock market, and following the ARM during periods when the SRM has switched to cash.
+This refers to a combined strategy that leverages both the Sector Rotation Model (SRM) and the Asset Rotation Model (ARM) to optimize returns while managing risk.
+Specifically, it means following the SRM when it is invested in the stock market to capture sector-based growth and switching to the ARM when the SRM moves to cash.

 The information provided here is for informational purposes only.
 Model returns do not reflect any management fees, transaction costs or expenses.
 Investing involves a great deal of risk, including the loss of all or a portion of your investment.
 Nothing contained herein should be construed as a warranty of investment results.
 Past performance is not an indication of future results.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 Model Investing maintains positions in the funds discussed within this site according to model recommendations.